“Harold Davis is the digital black and white equal of Ansel Adams’s traditional wet photography.”—San Francisco Book Review

 From beginning to end, the techniques that Harold Davis uses are unique.
 Trained as a classical photographer and painter, his photographic images are made using special HDR (High Dynamic Range) capture techniques that extend the range of visual information beyond what the eye can normally see.

-Collectors appreciate the mysterious, powerful, evocative, and subtle nature of Davis’s imagery.
+Collectors appreciate the mysterious, powerful, evocative, and subtle nature of Davis’s imagery, and are not always concerned with the underlying methodology.
 One collector says that she gets the same feeling when looking at a Harold Davis print as she does after taking a good Yoga class.
 Photography collector Gary Cornell states, “I have collected Davis’s work for more than five years and am increasingly excited about the possibilities created by his unusual and effective use of technology in support of the classical tenets of photographic art.
 I would compare his work to Ansel Adams’s and Edward Weston’s work during the crucial 1930s and 1940s time frame.”

-Davis makes his over-sized original prints on unusual substrates such as pearlized metallic and Washi rice papers.
-He was recently honored as a Moab Paper printmaking Master for his meticulously crafted handmade prints.
-He states, “I believe that nothing like my prints has ever been seen before.
+Davis states, “I believe that nothing like my prints has ever been seen before.
 They simply could not have been created until recently because the technology wasn’t there.
 I am able to create in a domain where many techniques and crafts have come together for the very first time.”

 In addition to his activity as a bestselling book author, Harold Davis is an Adobe Influencer, a Moab Master printmaker and a Zeiss Lens Ambassador.
 Harold Davis’s work is in collections around the world.
 It is licensed by art publishers, in annual reports, and has appeared in numerous magazines and many publications.